julianagonzalezastudillo/4DLab_Challenge/README.md

 - `task_A.py`: python script containing the full analysis for task A.
 - `task_B.py`: python script containing the full analysis for task B.
 - `README.md`: Project overview and instructions (this file).
-- `data/`: Folder where Dataset A and Dataset B should be placed (ensure the datasets are in the correct format for analysis).
+- `data/`: Folder where Dataset A and Dataset B should be placed.
 - `figures/`: Folder where output plots will be saved.

 ---